Data Analytics How to Use Graphs to Present Your Data Smartly

-When we say data, these involve numbers or texts or symbols that represent some pieces of information.
-More often than not, we can see numbers.
+In Data Analytics, when we say data, these involve numbers or texts or symbols that represent some pieces of information.
+More often than not, we can see the numbers.
 Because numbers are involved, it is easier to think that it has some values of quantitative or qualitative variables.
 It must be taken note of that the term “values” is broad enough to cover everything to which value can be ascribed to.